 2.In the 2008-2009 financial crisis, special government housing assistance programs were made available for loan modifications and refinancing for some people.

 In October, 2011, a mortgage relief program (HARP) was revamped to make it more user-friendly; not many people had participated under the original rules.
 This program gives advantageous refinancing terms if you have a Freddie Mac or Fannie Mae mortgage, are current in your payments, but are "under water," in that you owe more then the home is worth.

 While the underwater situation is improving, it is still prevalent in some real estate markets.

 The loan-to-value ratio limit has been eliminated for most situations.
 See the special website for the Making Home Affordable programs, or you can call 1-888-995-4673 to interact with a human being.
 Some programs are nearing their end.
-For instance, the HARP program to allow refinancing for better terms for people with Freddie Mac or Fannie Mae mortgages and a decent payment record is scheduled to end on December 31, 2016, but now has been extended to December 31, 2018.
+For instance, the HARP program to allow refinancing for better terms for people with Freddie Mac or Fannie Mae mortgages and a decent payment record was scheduled to end on December 31, 2016, but now has been extended to December 31, 2018.

 The recent revision of rules pressures banks to be more cautious about borrowers' ability to repay, but also tries to entice mortgage providers to make more refinancing deals.

 3.Your city still may have access to neighborhood stabilization funding to address the foreclosure crisis.
 This money comes to the same office that usually handles Community Development Block Grant funds in your local government.